The Long Version

 Today, any Mondragon rifle is extremely rare.
 If you have one, it is probably worth the price of a new pickup truck or SUV.
 A really bad one, missing parts, will go for about $6k, a presentation piece will go as high as $100k+

-So what happened to our General Mondragon?
-The General was part of the old Mexican order and had ties to the Huerta regime.
-General Huerta was not a fan of the new president, Francisco Madero, and in 1913 arranged his assassination.
-Perhaps it was suggested that Mondragon leave Mexico because of these old affiliations?
+So, what happened to our General Mondragon?
+The General was part of the old Mexican order under Diaz.
+When President Madero took charge he made the fateful decision of not changing the military hierarchy.
+The head of the army was General Huerta, a Diaz loyalist, and not a fan of the new president.
+In 1913 General Huerta arranged Madero’s assassination and became president.
+Soon after, Huerta was deposed by another general.
+It might have been suggested that Mondragon leave Mexico because of these old affiliations?
 He moved to Spain and died there in 1922.
 Below is the telegram announcing his death.

 I am not interested in his politics, I just appreciate his contribution to firearms history and a seriously cool moustache.

 Misinformation About the Mondragon

 No sniper rifles were ever made (not even this one)